MIllionBenjamin/JavaProgramDesign-FinalProject/Readme.md

 > A Courses Management System based on Java.
 > It allows teacher users and student users to sign up as well as log in.
 > The teacher can publish new courses and check the courses published by him/herself.
-> The students can view the available courses, select courses and check the courses chosen by him/herself.
+> The student can view the available courses, select courses and check the courses chosen by him/herself.
 > This system will save all information of users and courses in local .txt files.

 The **_`main`_** funtion is located in **_`Main`_** class.
 Run it to use this system.
 Relevant operations are definitely prompted on GUI.